-Serving as training and establishing transparency and collaboration within your team, encourage agents to partake in the process.
+Serving as training and establishing transparency and collaboration within your team, encourage agents to partake in the quality calibration process.
 Have the people at the forefront of your customer service evaluate their own work as honestly as they would a colleague’s.

 This serves as a self-help process that helps them resolve problems independently.
-During coaching sessions, they can come up with their own solutions and take others’ recommendations onboard more easily.
+During coaching sessions, they can come up with their own solutions and take others’ recommendations more easily.

 Agents can help to create plans for effective coaching and training too, based on their own knowledge of working on the front line.
 Be sure to pick their brains and let your analysts incorporate their ideas into coaching, if valuable enough.

-Leveraging software for Quality Assurance calibration
+Leveraging Software for Quality Assurance Calibration

-Not only should it allow you to centralize data from multiple touchpoints, it should also assign customer interactions randomly to ensure each interaction gets an unbiased score.
+Not only should it allow you to centralize data from multiple touchpoints, but it should also assign customer interactions randomly to ensure each interaction gets an unbiased score.